Hong Kong Tech Leads Losses in Asia; China Cuts Rates Ahead of Fed, Bank of Japan Meetings This Week - NewsBreak

 Shares in the Asia-Pacific rose Tuesday as Japan's inflation accelerated and China kept its loan prime rate on hold.
 Investors are also looking ahead to the Federal Reserve meeting in the U.S. Hong Kong's Hang Seng index gained 1.36% in the final hour of trade and the Hang Seng tech...

-BENGALURU, Sept 20 (Reuters) - The latest turmoil in major sovereign debt markets is far from over as bond strategists in a Reuters poll expected yields to stay elevated well into next year, with risks firmly skewed towards their moving higher than currently predicted.
+BENGALURU (Reuters) - The latest turmoil in major sovereign debt markets is far from over as bond strategists in a Reuters poll expected yields to stay elevated well into next year, with risks firmly skewed towards their moving higher than currently predicted.
+More than a decade of rock-bottom sovereign bond...

 Fed raises rates 0.75 percentage points, signals more to come